Charney Rescue adoption process

 If your home check is successful we strongly advise that you make several visits to the rescue to spend time with your dog before you take him or her home.

-We can arrange home visits where rescue staff will bring the dog to your home for a short visit to help them adjust to their new home when it becomes permanent.
+Depending on the distance of your home from our rescue, we can arrange a visit to bring the dog to your home for an hour to help them adjust to their new home when it becomes permanent.

 Final adoption arrangements

 We will offer a ‘trial’ period of up to 7 days before the adoption agreement is signed if requested.

 There are certain conditions during the trial period that you will be advised of.
 These include updates to the rescue once every 24 hours, keeping the dog in the home and garden for a minimum of 2 days and keeping the dog on the lead when walking away from your home.

 When the adoption agreement is signed the new adopter must guarantee that they will never sell or home the dog to a third party.

 If the adoption is unsuccessful the dog must come back to Charney Rescue.

 Charney Rescue adoption fee is £300

 You will receive an adoption pack that contains an advice sheet and contact details for the rescue coordinator, the animals pet passport showing all the vaccinations the dog has been given, instructions on how to register the dogs microchip, worming and training/behavioural record and food for your dog for approx 5 days.